 The Processing time for a Norway Work visa

 There are two processing times you should consider.
 First, you should wait for the Norway work permit.
 When the work permit is issued, you have to apply for a work visa and wait for its processing.
 The processing time for work permits could take from two weeks to two months.
 The required time for a work visa depends on the country you apply from.
 It often takes 4-5 weeks.

 How Long is the Norway Work visa Valid for?

 The validity of a Norway work visa depends on the authority’s decision.
 It could be a 1-3 year work permit.

 The Norway work visa fee depends on the country you apply from.
 The Norwegian embassy might charge you more.
 However, the standard fee is about 5,400 NOK (589 USD).

 Yes.
 You can extend your Norway work visa.
 It would be more helpful to apply for it about three months before the date of expiry.
 The processing time could take longer.
 The authorities might ask for some supporting documents.
 Preparing them could take some time.
 So, start the process as early as you can.

 Can I Apply for Permanent Residence under a Norway Work permit?

-You could apply for a Permanent Residence under work visa.
-Whether to receive one depends on the authorities’ decisions.
+You could apply for Permanent Residence under the work visa.
+Whether to receive it or not depends on the authorities’ decisions.
 They consider different elements.
 When you stay after a few years in Sweden, the authorities can guide you on requirements.